SecurityKnights/CXplorer/README.md

 	write			To capture and save data in a pcap file read[file]		To read a pcap file
-	filter			To capture data with given filter filterWrite		To capture data andd save data in pcap file with filter packetInfo		To print data of packetsat Ethernet,TCP,IPv4/v6 layers create			To create your own packet and send it decode			To print source and destination data of packets
+	filter			To capture data with given filter filterWrite		To capture data and save data in pcap file with filter packetInfo		To print data of packets at Ethernet,TCP,IPv4/v6 layers create			To create your own packet and send it decode			To print source and destination data of packets